skyap/Decentralized-NFT-Marketplace/README.md

-# Decentralized NFT Marketplace
+# Decentralized NFT Marketplace (under development)
-Project demostrates a simply decentralized NFT Marketplace.
+Project demostrates a simply decentralized NFT Marketplace contracts.
+Dapp will be upload as seperate repository.

 Try running some of the following tasks: